- General safety

 Radiation Safety Policy

-SFU's Radiological Safety Policy R20.04 establishes terms of reference, policies and procedures concerning safe use of radiological materials, and including safe installation, operation and maintenance of equipment emitting radiation.
+SFU's Radiation Safety Policy R20.04 establishes terms of reference, policies and procedures concerning safe use of radiological materials, and including safe installation, operation and maintenance of equipment emitting radiation.

 The policy is designed to protect University personnel and the general public from hazards and comply with regulatory requirements.